 We believe all people deserve to be treated with respect and dignity.
 Our goal is not only to help people secure housing stability, but also to reach their fullest potential.
-We want to challenge the status quo and believe we can resolve homelessness, hunger, and help people recover from addiction and the other causes that have led them to YCSP. the We have emergency shelters for individuals, families, and children.
-There is 24 hours staff and on-call at our shelters and everyone in our care has an opportunity to receive one on one care.
-We offer multiple in-house educational groups that are focused on increasing our resident's abilities to live healthy, fulfilling, and productive lives.
-The mission is to assist people avoid the pitfalls of becoming homeless continuously, while instilling a sense of community.
+We believe we can resolve homelessness, hunger, and help people recover from addiction and the other causes that have led them to YCSP.
+We have emergency shelters for individuals, families, and children.
+There is 24 hours staff at our shelters and treatment programs.
+We offer multiple in-house educational groups that are focused on increasing one's ability to live healthy, fulfilling, and productive lives.
+Our purpose is to assist people avoid the pitfalls of becoming homeless continuously, promoting recovery, and instilling a sense of community.

-We offer medical care through the support and collaboration of Nasson Health Care, as well as psychiatric care and counseling services for those interested.
-In addition to the services that happen in Alfred, we also offer addiction services for people in the community and in our emergency shelters.
-YCSP also has two Residential Treatment houses in West Newfield (Ray Anger's Farm) and in Portland (The Serenity House).
-Homelessness is not a requirement to enter our Substance Abuse Addition services and programs, which includes DEEP and IOP.
+We offer medical care through the support and collaboration of Nasson Health Care, in Springvale, as well as psychiatric care and counseling services for those interested.
+In addition to the homeless services that happen in Alfred, we also offer addiction services for people in the community.
+YCSP also has two Residential Treatment houses, Ray Anger's Farm (West Newfield) and in Layman's Way (Alfred).
+Homelessness is not a requirement to enter our Substance Abuse programs.

 YCSP also encourages people, in all of our programs, to participate in community service through our Bakery, Food Pantry, community events, the shelter itself, or the community in which they are residing.
 Clients are expected to volunteer and participate regularly while residing with YCSP, and may even work towards becoming part of our Job Training programs.
 In this same vein, we work with the Springvale Career Center, the Veterans Administration (VA), and the Dept. of Corrections to help our residents pursue their economic and employment goals.